MapsPeople/docs/src/android/v3/getting-started/map.md

 ### Initialize MapsIndoors

 Place the following initialization code in the `onCreate` method in the activity that should display the Google map.
-You should also assign the `mapFragment` view to a variable as we will use this later to initialize `MapControl`:
+You should also assign the `mapFragment` view to a local variable as we will use this later to initialize `MapControl` (Here we use View mMapView):

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>